 For stock option grants with performance-based milestones, the expense is recorded over the remaining service period after the point when the achievement of the milestone is probable or the performance condition has been achieved.
 For stock option grants with both performance-based milestones and market conditions, expense is recorded over the derived service period after the point when the achievement of the performance-based milestone is probable or the performance condition has been achieved.
-The Company did not issue any performance-based or awards with market conditions from its inception through December 31, 2014.
+The Company did not issue any performance-based awards with market conditions from its inception through December 31, 2014.
+The Company issued performance-based awards in 2015.